AnonymerNiklasistanonym/RaspiForBeginners/README.md

 8. Again wait roughly one or two seconds and *Wooooosh* you have full CLI control over your Pi over your Android device :launch:

 But this is not the only way to do this.
 There are many clients that can do this for many OS's.
-For example here a SSH CLI client for Windows:
+For example here you have another SSH CLI client for Windows:

-### PuTTY
+### PuTTY (Windows, Open Source)

 Also a very small but cool service for your Windows computer.